-September 12 – California Seabirds
+September 12 – California Coast and Seabirds

 Just five days after leaving the Arizona desert, we were back on a Friday night, this time bound for the coastal wonders of California.
 Our destination was Salinas and the Laurel Inn, a perfect base for a weekend of diverse birding.